National Caregiving Studies

 Websites for Caregivers

-www.caremanager.org: The website of the National Association of Professional Geriatric Care Managers.
-Site includes information to assist caregivers in your role, as well as locate a care manager in your area.
+www.aginglifecare.org: The website of the Aging Life Care Association (formerly the National Association of Professional Geriatric Care Managers).
+The site includes information to assist caregivers in your role, as well as locate a care manager in your area.

 www.bestfriendsapproach.com: A dignified and caring approach presented by David Troxell and Virginia Bell.
 An excellent resource for family and caregivers alike.